 In conclusion, the weighted solution is not always faster than non-weighted solution when the threshold is fixed.
-This happens because the algorithms may converge in different number of iterations.
 But if the number of iterations is fixed, the weighted problem solution has a lower time cost compared to the non-weighted case.
-Within a given time, the weighted solution can finish more iterations than the non-weighted solution.
+Within a given time, weighted solution can finish more iterations than non-weighted solution.